atharaq/atharaq.github.io/computability-s24/lesson0.md

   &= f^\prime(a) + g^\prime(a)
   \end{align}
   $$
-2. Write down any questions you have about the reading in the .tex file.
+2. Write down any questions you have about the reading under question 5 in the .tex file.
 3. Compile the .tex file to a PDF, and upload the PDF to the assignment space on Moodle.